 Integration with 3rd party services is an accessible way to develop telehealth applications, as it offers faster ways to market with less development resources required.
 Budget-wise, it is also more beneficial as well, since providers of video conferencing such as Zoom, ensure data integrity for healthcare projects.

 This makes Zoom a suitable groundwork for adding new features and customizing other components.
-MobiDev provides consultancy and development services for telehealth solutions based on explicit expertise in medical applications, integrations with EHR systems and processing protected health information within healthcare platforms.
+MobiDev provides consultancy and healthcare app development services for telehealth solutions based on explicit expertise in medical applications, integrations with EHR systems and processing protected health information within healthcare platforms.